securityfirst/tent-content/contents_en/travel/kidnapping/beginner/practice-counter-surveillance.md

 Potential kidnappers may watch the target, their home, or their office before making a move.

-Practicing counter-surveillance may make you aware of a plan or an imminent attack.
+Practising counter-surveillance may make you aware of a plan or an imminent attack.

 ## Counter-surveillance tips